What is Semiconductor?

 - p type semiconductor

 Silicon has four electrons while phosphorus has five electrons in their respective outer electronic shells.
 Therefore, every substitution of silicon by phosphorus gives an extra election to the silicon crystal lattice.
 Such additional electrons go to the unfilled energy band of silicon.
-On the application of an electric field, these electrons carry current and move within the crystal.
+In the application of an electric field, these electrons carry current and move within the crystal.

 A p type semiconductor is an extrinsic semiconductor formed when very pure silicon or germanium is dropped with a group-13 periodic table element such as boron (B), aluminum (Al), or gallium (Ga).

 Silicon has four electrons while boron has three electrons in their respective outer electronic shells.
 When pure silicon is doped with boron, there is a shortage of one electron for each boron atom substitution.
-There create a hole due to doping by boron.
+They create a hole due to doping by boron.
 The hole which is created in the crystal lattice carries a positive charge.
 These holes are moving around the lattice to show semiconductivity.
 It is a p type semiconductor because the carrier hole is positively charged.

 Non-stoichiometric cation deficient compounds such as FeO, CoO, Cu2O have some cations with higher positive charges.
 These are examples of compounds that show p type semiconductivity.

-Uses of semiconductors
+Uses of Semiconductors

-Semiconductors devices like diodes, microchips, and transistors are used widely due to their small size, solid-state devices, easily portable, and less input power for operation.
+Semiconductors devices like diodes, microchips, and transistors are used widely due to their small size, solid-state devices, are easily portable, and have less input power for operation.
 They are used in our daily life for the following purposes,

 - It plays an important role in communication systems of our daily life like bank ATMs, trains, and internet communication.